-Furthermore, although the shares of common stock issued in the Business Combination are subject to lock-up restrictions, as described elsewhere in this prospectus, upon the lapse of these lock-up restrictions, a substantial number of additional shares of common stock will become eligible for resale in the public market.
+We have 18,761,124 outstanding shares of common stock and 8,730,000 outstanding existing warrants, a substantial number of which are eligible for resale in the public market.
+Although the shares of common stock issued in the Business Combination and the shares of common stock and existing warrants held by the Newborn insiders are subject to lock-up restrictions, upon the lapse of these lock-up restrictions, a substantial number of additional shares of common stock and existing warrants will become eligible for resale in the public market.